enso-org/enso/doc/haskell-style-guide.md

 # Haskell Style Guide
 Like many style guides, this Haskell style guide exists for two primary reasons.
-The first is to provide guidelines that result in a consistent code style across all of the Luna codebases, while the second is to guide people towards a style that is expressive while still easy to read and understand.
+The first is to provide guidelines that result in a consistent code style across all of the Enso codebases, while the second is to guide people towards a style that is expressive while still easy to read and understand.

 In general, it aims to create a set of 'zero-thought' rules in order to ease the